SvenMichaelKlose/bender/README.md

 ### Parsed expressions

-A parsed expression can be a number, a string or an expression of the following form:
+A parsed expression can be a number, a string or an expression of the following forms:

 ```
 (LABEL . name)